-For the past few years, Terry and I haven’t bothered buying each other a Christmas gift.
+For the past few years, Terry and I haven’t bothered to buy each other a Christmas gift.

 (Actually, I tell a lie: there was that one year when he got me a gel polish kit and I got him a dressing gown.
 We must’ve been feeling prreeeeettty darn fancy that year, is all I can say…)